- 1 Definition

 - the offer to the private investors was fully subscribed for.

-So we now have all the information we need to calculate the value of the debt and equity portions of the and to make the appropriate accounting entries in ABC’s books.
+So we now have all the information we need to calculate the value of the debt and equity portions and to make the appropriate accounting entries in ABC’s books.

 Accounting Entries on Issuing of the Convertible Notes